Guns at Batasi

 Guns at Batasi is a 1964 British drama film starring Richard Attenborough, Jack Hawkins, Flora Robson, John Leyton and Mia Farrow.
 The film is based on the 1962 novel The Siege of Battersea by Robert Holles and was directed by John Guillermin.
-Although the action is set in an overseas colonial military outpost during the last days of the British Empire in East Africa, filming happened at Pinewood Studios in the United Kingdom.
+Although the action is set in an overseas colonial military outpost during the last days of the British Empire in East Africa, filming was done at Pinewood Studios in the United Kingdom.

 Plot

 Guns of Batasi depicts an erupting world where newly empowered forces, both black and white, embrace the realpolitik of a post-colonial world.
-A group of veteran British NCOs, headed by upright Regimental Sergeant Major Lauderdale (Richard Attenborough), becomes entangled with a coup in an unnamed African state, recently-independent and dogged by political intrigue.
-The unnamed country is evocative of Kenya in east Africa: RSM Lauderdale mentions the Turkana peoples (who live in Kenya), native soldiers speak in Kiswahili, the lingua franca of the Kenyan region, and aspects of the story echo Kenya's troubled post-independence era, including the 1957 Mau Mau Uprising.
+A group of veteran British NCOs, headed by martinet Regimental Sergeant Major Lauderdale, becomes entangled with a coup in an unnamed African state, recently-independent and dogged by political intrigue.
+The unnamed country is evocative of Kenya in East Africa: RSM Lauderdale mentions the Turkana peoples (who live in Kenya), native soldiers speak in Kiswahili, the lingua franca of the Kenyan region, and aspects of the story echo Kenya's troubled post-independence era, including the 1957 Mau Mau Uprising.
 Throughout, the story contrasts professional British NCOs and their officers with the inexperienced African soldiers and their officers.

-After the post-colonial government is overthrown native troops supporting the new regime seize control of Batasi, a King's African Rifles army base.
-They seize weapons and arrest the newly appointed African commanding officer, Captain Abraham (Earl Cameron).
+After the post-colonial government is overthrown, native troops supporting the new regime seize control of Batasi, a King's African Rifles army base.
+They seize weapons and arrest the newly appointed African commanding officer, Captain Abraham.
 With British NCOs isolated in their mess, action concentrates around their protection of the wounded Captain Abraham.
-This defence is complicated by Ms Barker-Wise, a visiting British MP (Flora Robson) and Karen Eriksson, a UN secretary (Mia Farrow), the latter providing some love interest.
+This defence is complicated by Miss Barker-Wise, a visiting British Labour MP and Karen Eriksson, a United Nations secretary, the latter providing some love interest.

 Eventually, the country's new administration allows British officers to return to the Batasi barracks and end the siege, although not before the NCOs destroy two Bofors guns targeting their mess.
 The film ends with the new government restoring amicable relations with the British Commonwealth, but on condition that RSM Lauderdale leaves the country.
 RSM Lauderdale loses his cool (the only time he has done so throughout) and flings a shot glass, to his horror accidentally breaking a framed portrait of Her Majesty The Queen, a treasured centrepiece behind the bar.
 Regaining his composure, the resigned Lauderdale marches across the parade ground as a military march swells.